google/docsy/userguide/content/en/docs/_index.md

 ## What is Docsy?

-Docsy is a theme for the [Hugo](https://gohugo.io/) static site generator that's specifically designed for technical documentation sets and has a lot of the best practices built in.
+Docsy is a theme for the [Hugo](https://gohugo.io/) static site generator that's specifically designed for technical documentation sets and has a lot of best practices built in.
 Use Docsy to get a working and reliable documentation site up and running fast, and then get back to focusing on great content for your users.
 [Learn more about Docsy](/about).